 Provide at least a 30-gallon aquarium, plants, rocks, and some driftwood to give this species hiding places and security.
 They require a steady slightly acidic pH and constant temperature.
 They are mid-level swimming fish so taller plants are ideal.

 Males are typically smaller and slimmer than the female.
 Also, females are bigger and rounder and may exhibit a larger first anal fin with white beams.
 In breeding setups, the female lays a relatively small number of eggs, which hatch in about 24 hours after fertilization.
-To avoid losing the fry, a separate “breeding tank” should be used, and the adults removed after spawning to prevent them from eating their offspring.
+To avoid losing the fry, a separate “breeding tank” should be used.
+The adults should be removed after spawning to prevent them from eating their offspring.

 The Filigree Bloodfin Tetra will accept many small foods such as brine shrimp or daphnia, freeze-dried bloodworms and tubifex, micro pellet food, and a high quality flake food.